Cooking in The Keys

 Panko-crusted fish is made with just a few basic ingredients and some pantry staples.

-• Skinless Fillets of Snapper (or other thin white fish), You can use any type of snapper or flounder, grouper, hogfish, etc. Defrost the fish if frozen.
+• Snapper (or other thin white fish), You can use any type of snapper or flounder, grouper, hogfish, etc. Defrost the fish if frozen.
 If you have very large whole filets, cut them into 4-ounce portions.

 • Sea salt and black pepper.
-Make sure you include the salt or the fish will be very bland.
-For a lower sodium snapper, use Mrs. Dash, original flavor, in place of the salt.
+Make sure you include the salt, or the fish will be very bland.
+For a lower sodium snapper, use Mrs. Dash's original flavor instead of the salt.

-• Onion powder and garlic powder are mixed into the flour for a little flavor boost.
+• Onion powder and garlic powder are mixed into the flour.

 • Eggs, If you don't have an egg, brush mayonnaise, melted butter, or coconut oil on the surface of the fish and then press into panko.

-• Panko, flaked bread crumbs, is available at most grocery stores.
+• Panko, flaked breadcrumbs, are available at most grocery stores.
 Gluten-free panko is available too.
-If you do not have any, use an equal amount of the breadcrumbs of your choice.
+If you don't have any, use an equal amount of the breadcrumbs of your choice.

-• Light olive oil, coconut oil, and avocado oil are better choices for frying fish.
+• Light olive oil, coconut, and avocado oil are good choices for frying fish.

 • Parsley can be chopped and sprinkled over the finished dish.